gempa/eqinfo-translations/v3/README.md

 1. Fork this repository and create a pull request.
 2. Send your translation file to android-dev (at) gempa.de and we will merge it into the code base.

+To add a new language you can start with the `eqinfo_en.ts` file (copy and rename it).